 The EHS Office continues to work alongside management teams within the Facility Services Department during campus project planning and execution.
 This allows for input in areas such as fire, life safety, as well as compliance with the Americans with Disabilities Act (ADA).
-There were less projects than previous years due to COVID-19 impacts.
-Notable projects in 2022, included but were not limited to:
+Notable projects in 2023, included but were not limited to: